How to access shell or run external commands from within Vim

 Sometimes you might want to execute external commands from within the Vim editor window.
 For example, consider a situation where-in you've opened a file in Vim, made some changes, and then while trying to save those changes, Vim throws an error saying you don't have sufficient permissions.

-Now, exiting the current vim session and again opening the file with sufficient privileges will mean loss of all the changes you've done, so that'd, you'll agree, not be an option in most of the cases.
+Now, exiting the current vim session and again opening the file with sufficient privileges will mean loss of all the changes you've done, so that'd, you'll agree, not be an option in most cases.
 It's situations like these where the ability to run external commands from within the editor comes in handy.

-We'll come back to the above use-case later(**), but for now, let's understand how you can run basic commands from within vim.
+We'll come back to the above use case later(**), but for now, let's understand how you can run basic commands from within vim.

 Suppose while editing a file, you want to know the number of lines, words, and characters the file contains.
 To do this, in the command mode of Vim, just input colon (:) followed by a bang (!) and finally the command ('wc' in this case) followed by the file name (use % for current file).